Coppell, Texas: Transportation

 Coppell is next to the northeast corner of DFW Airport.
 No freeways go directly through the city, but the entire perimeter is served by SH121 and the Sam Rayburn Tollway (west and north), Interstate 635 (south), and the President George Bush Turnpike and Interstate 35E (east).

 Coppell offers ADA-compliant paratransit through an agreement with SPAN Transit, based in neighboring Denton County.

 Coppell has no general-use public transportation.
 It was a charter member of Dallas Area Rapid Transit (DART), but voters elected to withdraw from DART in 1989.
 This election remains controversial today, as the city had a much smaller population in the 1980s.
 Since Coppell borders DART member cities Carrollton, Dallas, and Irving, it can rejoin at a later date if it wishes, but implementing the mandatory 1% sales tax would require cutting other city services.

-DART's planned Silver Line commuter rail system will pass through Coppell.
-While Coppell's lack of membership means that a station cannot be built in it, the Cypress Waters station will be located in an exclave of Dallas that borders Coppell.
+DART's Silver Line commuter rail system passes through Coppell.
+While Coppell's lack of membership means that a station cannot be built in it, the Cypress Waters station is located in an exclave of Dallas that borders Coppell.
 It is unclear whether Coppell will connect to the station via transit, which would require making a special agreement with DART or a third-party transit provider.